theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-2.md

 lastname: Lennon
 ```

-Instruments does not look too good though!
-We should test if our value is a slice, and behave appropriately.
+The instruments value does not look so good though!
+We should test if our value is a slice, and have it behave appropriately.
 We'll use `delimit` to join the slice's value into a string with a comma as delimiter.

 As for testing, for now Hugo can only test for two types with the following self explanatory functions: `reflect.IsSlice` and `reflect.IsMap`.